richmulhern/php_sdk/README.md

 ##More Information

-For more information check out [Aria Systems Developer Central](http://developer.ariasystems.net) for details on [Aria Systems](http://www.ariasystems.com/) services, features, and support.
+For more information check out [Aria Systems Developer Central](http://developer.ariasystems.net) for more examples, details, and support on [Aria Systems](http://www.ariasystems.com/) services and features.